 A Word About Blogger Jordan Ashby

 For nearly 10 years now, Jordan Ashby has been blogging here and keeping up the flow of news and insightful commentary between Bob's podcasts.
-You can follow his posts under the "Latest Posts by JM Ashby" banner on the main page or via his archive here.
+You can follow her posts under the "Latest Posts by JM Ashby" banner on the main page or via her archive here.
 You can support her work by contributing to her here.

 All About Bob (So Far)